 The citizens are divided into two mythical political "parties."
 The parties do not reflect the two major

-political parties in today's system, but allow citizens to gain a special knowledge of how the system works.
+political parties in today's system, but allow citizens to gain a special knowledge of how the system

-responsibilities of American citizenship and hopefully encourages their participation in the democratic
+and responsibilities of American citizenship and hopefully encourages their participation in the democratic

-trips, group devotions, and patriotic ceremonies.
+field trips, group Vespers, and patriotic ceremonies.

 How are these programs funded?